Myinsaing Kingdom: Economy

 Myinsaing was primarily an agrarian economy.
 Unlike Pagan, it possessed no coastal ports, and could not conduct any maritime trade.
 The brothers tried to rebuild the dry zone's agrarian base.
 First, after the evacuation of Mongols in 1303, the brothers were able to bring all three main granaries of the country, Kyuakse, Minbu and Mu, under their rule.
 Secondly, they attempted to tackle the problem they inherited from Pagan kings: too much valuable land was donated to religion, and the crown could not collect revenue.
 They followed the tactic first used by King Kyaswa (r.
 1235–51), which checked the accuracy of the donation records of the lands.
 To be sure, they could not solve the problem overnight.
 Six decades later, King Thado Minbya, a great grandson of Thihathu, would still be dealing with the issue.

 Legacy

 Myinsaing was the first central Burmese polity that arose out of the ashes of the fallen Pagan Empire.
 Its main legacies were keeping middle Burma independent, and preserving Pagan's cultural traditions.
 Unlike elsewhere in mainland Southeast Asia, the Tai-Shan peoples and languages did not come to dominate central Burma.
-The brothers, who might have been half-Shan, nonetheless saw themselves as the heirs of Pagan kings, propagated Pagan's cultural traditions, and rebuilt a state, albeit a fragile one, stretching from Tagaung in the north to Prome to the south.
+Athinkhaya, Yazathingyan and Thihathu, who might have been half-Shan, nonetheless saw themselves as the heirs of Pagan kings, propagated Pagan's cultural traditions, and rebuilt a state, albeit a fragile one, stretching from Tagaung in the north to Prome to the south.
 The fragile state would break up soon after but the Ava Kingdom, which would reunify the middle country in the 1360s, had its origins in Myinsaing.